jlcarr/LeetCode/README.md

 - **Memory**: 19.86 MB
 - **Solution**: Since we're going down row by row and must always switch columns, but can choose any previous column, makes sense we really only need to save the 2 smallest previous column values.
 We can get the next columns 2 smallest possible sums with a little if-statement logic, and we're all set.

+### Problem 1295
+- **Name**: Find Numbers with Even Number of Digits
+- **Runtime**: 0 ms
+- **Memory**: 17.89 MB
+- **Solution**: We can use the `log10` function to quickly return us the number of digits base 10, which is faster than converting to string.
+Furthermore we can use bit arithmetic to check if the result is even or odd by ANDing the result with 1.

 ### Problem 1310
 - **Name**: XOR Queries of a Subarray
 - **Runtime**: 308 ms